-Another consequence of the battle was the desertion of the Lancastrian cause by Margaret Beaufort and her husband Thomas Lord Stanley.
+Another consequence of the battle was the desertion of the Lancastrian cause by Margaret Beaufort and her husband Thomas Lord Stanley (Margaret married him in 1472 after her husband Henry Stafford died in October 1471).
 Margaret’s fourteen year old son Henry Tudor was with his uncle Jasper.
 Because his mother and her husband had chosen sides, he decided to join his uncle in exile.
 Henry would not see his mother for the next fourteen years.

 Henry and Jasper landed in Brittany and were the guests/prisoners of Duke Francis II.
 Francis used the two men as a diplomatic pawn in negotiating with King Edward in an effort to maintain his independence from France.
 The two men spent time in various castles in Brittany, sometimes together and sometimes apart.
 At several junctures, Henry was in jeopardy of being sent back to England but he managed to avoid capture.
 During the reign of Edward IV, Margaret Beaufort lobbied the king to allow her son to return and re-claim his earldom of Richmond.
 In April of 1483, she actually had King Edward’s approval for Henry’s return to England but then Edward died unexpectedly.